 It is an amazing Egypt temple tour where you can admire both the old wonder and the new.

 We will show you the best temples in Egypt, and the most famous temples in Egypt during our Egypt temple tours.

 The Inside Egypt team includes the best English-speaking guides in Egypt.
-Their knowledge and understanding of ancient temples in Egypt is impressive, and their fluency of the English language is perfect.
+Their knowledge and understanding of ancient temples in Egypt is impressive, and their fluency in the English language is perfect.
 Visiting the famous Egypt temples during our Egypt temple tours will take you on an amazing journey back in time.
-With our Egyptian guides, on our Egypt temple tours, you will get to know the best temples in Egypt and the most famous temples in Egypt.
+With our Egyptian guides, on our tours, you will get to know the best temples in Egypt and the most famous temples in Egypt.

-On our Egypt temple tours you will also see an example of an Egyptian mortuary temple, a place of worship of the deceased king, the terraced temple of Hatshepsut in Deir el-Bahari (Thebes).
-Along with our professional Egyptian guide, you will also discover two Egypt temples carved into the rocks of Nubia.
+On our Egypt temple tours, you will also see an example of an Egyptian mortuary temple, a place of worship of the deceased king, the terraced temple of Hatshepsut in Deir el-Bahari (Thebes).
+Along with our professional Egyptian guide, you will also discover two Egyptian temples carved into the rocks of Nubia.
 These are the temple of Ramses II and the temple of Nefertari at Abu Simbel.

 Our Egyptian guides on our Egypt temple tours will show you the Egyptian temples for gods in Luxor, Edfu, Kom Ombo, Aswan and Abu Simbel, as well as the temple Qasr Qarun at Fayoum Oasis.
-Come and join us on our Egypt temple tours and learn about the best temples in Egypt from your knowledgeable and passionate guide.
+Come and join us on our tours and learn about the best temples in Egypt from your knowledgeable and passionate guide.